This post may contain affiliate links, please read my full disclosure policy for more details.

 Free Crochet Turtle Pattern – Notes

-Skill level: basic/intermediate crochet skills and knowledge
+Skill level: beginner to intermediate crochet skills and knowledge

 Finished size – height: 10cm / 4 inches